gh-andre/KeePassFont/README.md

 https://keepass.info/

-If you experience any issues with application dialogs display, simply switch back to the original application.
+If you experience any issues with application forms display, simply switch back to the original application.

 If you find something missing from build instructions in this file, such as